 - Stay in the vehicle until the shaking stops.

 - If an evacuation is necessary, the fire alarm system will be activated.

-- Do not call security or 911 for information.
+- Do not call Campus Safety and Prevention Services or 911 for information.

 - Only use your phone for emergencies; to report injured or trapped people or to report signs of structural damage.

 - Using your phone during the first 15-30 minutes after a significant emergency will contribute to overloading the phone system with calls and may delay emergency assistance to those that need it most.